dmorse/pscfpp/README.md

 ## Compiling

 The PSCF source code is written using C++ as the primary language, with CUDA used in pscf_rpg for GPU acceleration.
-PSCF is only provided in source code format, and so must be compiled from source.
+PSCF is only provided in-source code format, and so must be compiled from source.

 The build system used to compile and install PSCF uses the unix "make" utility, which is available in any unix-like command-line environment.
 The build system also uses some Python modules that are provided within the package, and so requires access to a Python 3 interpreter.
 To compile and run this or other unix software on Mac OS X, the user must first install the Mac OS X unix command line tools.